SkyeFull90/Accendero-Projects/README.md

 $ uvicorn app:app --reload
 ```
 Or using Docker if you have it installed locally, or a GitHub CodeSpace will work to.
-Make sure you have passed the proper environment variables to the image when running it.
+Make sure you have passed the proper environment variables to the image before running it.

 ```sh
 $ docker compose up --build